fatho/template-rust-nix/README.md

 The nix dependencies are managed using [niv](https://github.com/nmattia/niv).
 Niv is provided via the `shell.nix` environment.
 In order to get the latest snapshot, just run `niv update` inside the nix shell.

+## Custom Hotfixes

+Currently, the master branch of [mozilla/nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla) seems to be broken in that it cannot build the `rust-src` derivation.
+Therefore, the `nixpkgs-mozilla` reference in [`nix/sources.json`](nix/sources.json) currently points to a fork of that repository with a hotfix applied that was taken from https://github.com/mozilla/nixpkgs-mozilla/issues/304#issuecomment-1416761163 and seems to fix the build.